 6. In step 6a, UE-A initiates a call by sending an ICS Call Initiation Request over I1 reference point containing the UE-B address.
 In step 6b, the SCC AS sends the SCC AS PSI DN for the purpose of UP NIDD bearer setup to the UE over the I1 reference point.

-Editor's note: It is FFS how security association between UE and SCC AS is established without IP.

 7. UE-A sends an I1 INVITE to the SCC AS with SCC AS PSI (for the purpose of UP NIDD bearer setup) and SDP-MGW, e.g. codec supported, etc.

 8. The SCC AS invokes a B2BUA, terminating the UE-A Leg and originating a leg for presentation of an IMS session towards UE-B on behalf of UE-A. The SCC AS correlates the signalling session bearer (over UP-NIDD) with the IMS service control signalling session using the SCC AS PSI and creates a SIP INVITE containing the SDP received in the UP-NIDD I1 signalling path.
 The INVITE request is routed from the SCC AS to the IMS core where standard IMS originated session processing and routes the request onwards to the UE-B.